Sunderfire/challenge-1/README.md

 ## Tests

-Launch index.html in preview to see what's up.
+Launch index.html in preview to see what's up